yys1234/Intel-interview-presentation/README.md

 # Intel-interview-presentation
-This is the presentation slides and codes,
+This is the presentation slides and codes.
+Codes have some comments.